listx/listx_blog/post/2013-09-07-development-best-practices.md

 #### Software tools should be used to track computational work automatically, to achieve provenance.

-The ability to reproduce your results, you should record everything needed to re-create the output[^provenance], and such record-keeping should be done automatically.
+To reproduce your results, you should record everything needed to re-create the output[^provenance], and such record-keeping should be done automatically.
 In a software development context, the most immediate example is version control, which keeps all of the code necessary to recreate the desired program behavior.
 However, there are several other things which you should also keep track of in your development notebook: